StackStorm/st2/docs/source/runners.rst

 ----------------------------------------

 This is a remote runner.
-This runner executes a Linux command on one or more remote hosts provided by the user.
+This runner executes a Linux command on one or more remote hosts provided by the user. `stdout` and `stderr` fields in output are stripped off last newline character.

 Runner parameters
 ^^^^^^^^^^^^^^^^^